antonop76/SDY60/ApostolosAntonopoulosCV.md

 Main activities: Engineering, Procurement, Construction of Energy projects (Combined Cycle Power Plants) in Europe, Middle East and Africa.

 Responsibilities:

-·    Leading a team of two control engineers at the electrical engineering office and another team of two commissioning engineers on project sites.
+Leading a team of two control engineers at the electrical engineering office and another team of two commissioning engineers on project sites.

-·    The office team is responsible for:
+1. The office team is responsible for:

-o  Producing suitable engineering documentation for procurement, configuration, installation and commissioning of process control systems, mainly for electrical installations (such as control diagrams, I/O lists, HMI display templates, network diagrams, control narrative descriptions, control system specifications, FAT and SAT procedures and third party interfaces)
+*  Producing suitable engineering documentation for procurement, configuration, installation and commissioning of process control systems, mainly for electrical installations (such as control diagrams, I/O lists, HMI display templates, network diagrams, control narrative descriptions, control system specifications, FAT and SAT procedures and third party interfaces)

-o  Reviewing engineering documentation from control systems vendors and ensures that projects’ requirements are met, including participation to FAT
+*  Reviewing engineering documentation from control systems vendors and ensures that projects’ requirements are met, including participation to FAT

-o  Providing remote support to commissioning team activities and onsite when required
+*  Providing remote support to commissioning team activities and onsite when required

-o  Collaborating with the procurement department by reviewing suppliers’ technical proposals of control system (DCS/PLC) equipment, ensuring compliance to technical specifications
+*  Collaborating with the procurement department by reviewing suppliers’ technical proposals of control system (DCS/PLC) equipment, ensuring compliance to technical specifications

-o  Consulting the sales department by reviewing customer specifications, preparing material for new projects proposals and participating in negotiations related to electrical and control issues
+*  Consulting the sales department by reviewing customer specifications, preparing material for new projects proposals and participating in negotiations related to electrical and control issues

-·    The site team is responsible for:
+2. The site team is responsible for:

-o  Commissioning of control systems
+*  Commissioning of control systems

-o  Supervise control systems suppliers’ works according to projects’ requirements
+*  Supervise control systems suppliers’ works according to projects’ requirements

-o  Final hand over of control systems to the end client
+*  Final hand over of control systems to the end client

 ### Electrical and Control Systems Engineer– (December 2004 – June 2008)